Skip to Content

 Research

-I am interested in Astrophysics and Physics Education.
+I am interested in Physics Education Research and Astrophysics.

 Since 2004 I have been working in the field of Physics Education Research, which is a form of discipline-based scholarship of teaching and learning.
 I am interested in how students best learn physics, particularly in first-year university courses.